 3) Estimate the net present value of your retirement savings and account for taxes.
-Inflation is a real killer, which is why you should consider investing in real assets that inflate over time.
+Inflation is a real killer.
+Which is why you should consider investing in real assets that inflate over time.
 Real estate is my favorite asset class to build wealth.
 Even more so than stocks.
 I've personally invested $810,000 in real estate crowdfunding for more passive income and diversification.

 4) Draw some conclusions after each scenario analysis.
 Conservative portfolio scenarios generally require extra after tax savings and/or alternative income streams to fund retirement.
 You don't want to end up short in retirement so it's best to keep your forecasts low.

 5) Set realistic return goals and consider rebalancing when such goals are achieved.
 It's important to have discipline during extreme market swings.
 The average net worth for the above average person is higher due to aggressive 401(k) contributions.